 Our approach and contribution.
 We consider the problem of neighbor identification in the presence of Byzantine nodes.
 The nodes are embedded in a geometric plane and know their location.
 They do not have access to cryptographic operations.
 The nodes can exchange arbitrary messages, but the only information about the message that the receiver can reliably obtain is its RSS.
 We consider the asynchronous model of execution.
 That is, the execution speed of any pair of nodes in the network can differ arbitrarily.
 This enables the faulty node to create an arbitrary number of fictitious identities or impersonate the correct nodes in an arbitrary way.
 Moreover, in this model, the only unique identities that the nodes have are their coordinates.
 Hence, the objective of each node is to collect the coordinates of its neighbors.
 We focus on local solutions to the neighborhood discovery.
 That is, each node only processes messages from the correct neighbors within a certain fixed distance.
-We do not consider a denialof-service attack or jamming attack [2], where the faulty nodes just overwhelm resources of the system by continuously transmitting arbitrary messages.
+We do not consider a denial-of-service attack or jamming attack [25], where the faulty nodes just overwhelm resources of the system by continuously transmitting arbitrary messages.
 We assume that the network has sufficient bandwidth for message exchanges and the nodes have sufficient memory and computing resources to process them.
-In our model selection we intentionally abstracted from the complexity of radio signal propagation.
-For example, we do not consider hidden terminal effect, unreliable message delivery, intricate message propagation patterns [26].
-Instead, we focus on two specific aspects of wireless sensor networks that give rise to Sybil attacks: asynchrony and the inability of the receiver to determine the sender of the message.
+To the best of our knowledge, this is the most general model of Sybil defense considered to-date.

 In Section 2 we provide details for our execution model and formally state several variants of the neighborhood discovery problem.
 Sections 3, 4, 5, and 6 outline the boundaries of the achievable.
 In Section 3, we formally prove that this problem is not solvable without outside help.
 Intuitively, the faulty node may create a universe of an arbitrary number of fictitious identities whose messages are internally consistent and the correct node has no way of differentiating those from the universe of correct nodes.
 In Section 4, we introduce universe detectors as a way to help nodes select the correct universe.
-The idea is patterned after failure detectors [27].
+The idea is patterned after failure detectors [4].
 Just like failure detectors, universe detectors are not implementable in asynchronous systems.
 However, they provide a convenient abstraction that separates the concerns of algorithm design and implementation of the necessary synchrony and other details that enable the solution to Sybil defense.
 However, unlike failure detectors, universe detectors alone are insufficient to allow a solution to the neighborhood discovery problem.
 If the density of the network is too sparse, the faulty nodes may introduce a fictitious identity such that the detector is rendered unable to help the correct nodes.
-In Section 5, we prove the necessary condition for the location of the correct nodes to enable a solution to the neighborhood discovery problem.
+In Section 5, we prove the necessary condition for the location of the correct nodes to allow a solution to the neighborhood discovery problem.
 However, the faulty node may still be able to compromise the operation of correct nodes.
 For that, a faulty node may assume the identity of a correct node and discredit it by sending incorrect messages to other nodes.
 In Section 6 we prove another necessary condition for the minimum transmission range of correct nodes that eliminates this problem.